Pick the hotel by trip shape

 Quick answer

-Choose Back Bay for the first classic Boston stay.
-Choose Seaport for work and waterfront.
-Choose Fenway when Fenway/Longwood is the plan.
-Choose Beacon Hill when a quieter historic stay matters more than the easiest first-time tourist routing.
+Choose Back Bay for the classic first stay.
+Use Seaport for work or waterfront, Fenway for Fenway/Longwood plans, and Beacon Hill when quiet historic character matters more than easy routing.

 Best first-visit hotel The Newbury Boston